ajeetraina/mcp-portal/docs/labs/database-operations-lab.md

 ---
-layout: lab
+layout: page
-title: "Lab 3: Database Operations with MCP Servers"
+title: Lab 3 - Database Operations with MCP Servers
-description: Learn how to use Docker MCP servers to interact with databases and perform various database operations through Gordon AI.
-difficulty: Intermediate
-time: 60 minutes
-author: Docker Team
-last_updated: March 18, 2025
-prev_lab: /docs/labs/research-assistant-lab
-next_lab: /docs/labs/production-deployment-lab
 ---

-## 🧾 Prerequisites
+# Lab 3: Database Operations with MCP Servers

+In this intermediate-level lab, you'll learn how to use Docker MCP servers to interact with databases and perform various database operations through Gordon AI.

+**Time to complete:** 60 minutes

+**Prerequisites:**
 - Completion of [Lab 1: First Steps with Docker MCP Servers](/docs/labs/mcp-101-lab)
 - Docker Desktop installed
 - Basic SQL knowledge

----

-## 🎯 Learning Objectives
+## Learning Objectives

+By the end of this lab, you'll be able to:
 1. Configure MCP servers to work with both SQLite and PostgreSQL databases
 2. Perform complex database operations via natural language requests
 3. Understand the security implications of database access via MCP
 4. Create data analysis workflows combining multiple MCP servers

----

-## ▶️ Step 1: Setting Up Your Environment
+## Step 1: Setting Up Your Environment

 Create a new directory for your database lab: